Art3mis7082/Art3mis7082/README.md

 - :sparkler: Cats and coffee are everything for me
 - :memo: I'm currently learning computer science
 - :flags: I love to ~work in group~ sleep
-- :clipboard: 49 wpm
+- :clipboard: 283 cpm / 57 wpm
-- :space_invader: I play many videogames
+- :space_invader: I play videogames on my free time
-- :book: Learning more about windows and microsoft
+- :book: Learning more about computational chemistry